Quickly exit this site by pressing the Escape key Leave this site

 3.22.8 The hearing will then be reconvened and the Appeal Chair will give the panel's decision.
 Having considered the appeal the Appeal chair may:

-3.22.9 This decision will be final and will be confirmed in writing within five working days of the meeting or hearing.
+3.22.9 This decision will be final and will be confirmed in writing within 5 working days of the meeting or hearing.

 3.22.10 In cases of appeal against dismissal the individual will neither be permitted to resume working nor will salary be reinstated until the matter has been decided.
 If the employee is subsequently reinstated salary will also be reinstated and backdated to the effective date of dismissal.